adamtorres/rpi-cluster/raspberrypi-rpinode.md

 ## USB/SATA Adapter not UASP

 UASP is some sort of fancy protocol (USB Attached SCSI Protocol) that makes data transfers faster.
 Finding an adapter that works with the pi using UASP would be beneficial.
 Unfortunately, even if a product claims to support UASP, it might not do so on the pi.
 The ones I bought (Eluteng) did not.
 I had to add the quirks line to cmdline.txt.
 Scanning through `dmesg` shows that UAS is not being used for the device.
+To clarify, the dongle appeared to use UAS while booted from the SD card but would refuse to boot from the SSD without the quirks line.

+    pi@pi-ABCDEF:~ $ sudo dmesg | grep usb

     [    1.552154] usb 2-1: new SuperSpeed Gen 1 USB device number 2 using xhci_hcd
     [    1.583195] usb 2-1: New USB device found, idVendor=174c, idProduct=55aa, bcdDevice= 1.00